2littersofwater/Furui-Phi-Tweaks/README.md

 This is my personal CSS that I use to fit my liking and just appended some things to Phi that I want to be included, **~~very minor~~** changes, but visually different (I think...).
 Based mostly on KaKi87's work so head to their repo and support them.

-> [!NOTE]
-> I do not do most of the code and majority of the appended line is done by using AI.
-I do not know anything regarding coding styles or javascripts, but I am using this experience to educate myself on this subject.
-Since I use this mostly to have my preference added, I only want to share what I personally like to see when I open Vivaldi.

 # Installation:
 ### **To install .css styling that I have:**